Evan and I have started reading a book together called /Ordering Your Private World /written by Gordan Macdonald.

 It’s a book that is really about getting your personal life, your inner world, organized in order that you may be able to live in greatest peace and enjoyment with God.

 The book begins with a man who is hurting inside.

 I can’t get my act together!

 My private life is a failure.”*

-It is here Christians, that we might begin to wonder, Why did God Choose me?
+In the place where we feel like failures on the inside, that we might begin to wonder, Why did God Choose me?